Tontonjo/joix/README.md

 joix:joix
 To change this password: smbpasswd -a joix

+## Storage
+Configurations are stored in /etc/joix/
+Data are stored in /opt/joix/

 ## What could be added?
 A lot of things, but do i want to?